Bodybuilding: Female bodybuilding

 The female movement of the 1960s, combined with Title IX and the all around fitness revolution, gave birth to new alternative perspectives of feminine beauty that included an athletic physique of toned muscle.
 This athletic physique was found in various popular media outlets such as fashion magazines.
 Female bodybuilders changed the limits of traditional femininity as their bodies showed that muscles are not only just for men.

 The first U.S. Women's National Physique Championship, promoted by Henry McGhee and held in 1978 in Canton, Ohio, is generally regarded as the first true female bodybuilding contest—that is, the first contest where the entrants were judged solely on muscularity.
 In 1980, the first Ms. Olympia (initially known as the "Miss" Olympia), the most prestigious contest for professionals, was held.
 The first winner was Rachel McLish, who had also won the NPC's USA Championship earlier in the year.
 The contest was a major turning point for female bodybuilding.
-McLish inspired many future competitors to start training and competing.

 In 1985, the documentary Pumping Iron II: The Women was released.
 It documented the preparation of several women for the 1983 Caesars Palace World Cup Championship.
 Competitors prominently featured in the film were Kris Alexander, Lori Bowen, Lydia Cheng, Carla Dunlap, Bev Francis, and McLish.
 At the time, Francis was actually a powerlifter, though she soon made a successful transition to bodybuilding, becoming one of the leading competitors of the late 1980s and early 1990s.

 The related areas of fitness and figure competition increased in popularity, surpassing that of female bodybuilding, and provided an alternative for women who choose not to develop the level of muscularity necessary for bodybuilding.
 McLish would closely resemble what is thought of today as a fitness and figure competitor, instead of what is now considered a female bodybuilder.
-Fitness competitions also adopted gymnastic elements.

 E. Wilma Conner competed in the 2011 NPC Armbrust Pro Gym Warrior Classic Championships in Loveland, Colorado, at the age of 75 years and 349 days.

 Competition

-In competitive bodybuilding, bodybuilders aspire to present an aesthetically pleasing body on stage.
+In competitive bodybuilding, bodybuilders aspire to present an "aesthetically pleasing" body on stage.
 In prejudging, competitors do a series of mandatory poses: the front lat spread, rear lat spread, front double biceps, back double biceps, side chest, side triceps, Most Muscular (men only), abdominals and thighs.
 Each competitor also performs a personal choreographed routine to display their physique.
 A posedown is usually held at the end of a posing round, while judges are finishing their scoring.
-Bodybuilders usually spend a lot of time practising their posing in front of mirrors or under the guidance of their coach.
+Bodybuilders are advised to spend a lot of time practising their posing in front of mirrors or under the guidance of their coach.

 In contrast to strongman or powerlifting competitions, where physical strength is paramount, or to Olympic weightlifting, where the main point is equally split between strength and technique, bodybuilding competitions typically emphasize condition, size, and symmetry.
 Different organizations emphasize particular aspects of competition, and sometimes have different categories in which to compete.